The Top 50 Travel Blogs (2nd Half: 2018)

-Below is a list of the top 50 travel blogs for the 3rd quarter (July — September) of 2017 ranked by visitor traffic.
+Below is a list of the top 50 travel blogs for the 2nd half (July — December) of 2018 ranked by visitor traffic.

 There are a few other sites that have put together their own lists of the “top” travel blogs.